rekeye/rekeye/README.md

 ## About me:

-I'm a student of a vocational school in Poland.
-Currently I'm in my fourth and last year of pursuing my technical degree in IT.
-In my free time I'm learning Front-End Development striving to grow my knowledge and create better things everyday.
+I've been interested in programming for a very long time.
+Currently I'm in my final year of pursuing my technical degree in IT at a vocational high school.
+I'm  working on developing decentralized web3 applications with the team at M8B.

-Feel free to check out my current work in the repositories below.
+Obviously I can't share with you all of my code base but feel free to check out the public repos down below.

 ## My stack: